epochpic/epochpic.github.io/content/quickstart/basic_examples/restart_example.md

 While running, **EPOCH** continuously scans the directory containing `input.deck` for a file with a filename `STOP`.
 When this file appears, **EPOCH** completes the current time-step, writes a restart dump, ends the simulation, and deletes the `STOP` file.
+No lines need to be added to the `input.deck` in order to use the `STOP` functionality.

 For example, if you were to submit an **EPOCH** job on a super-computer with an allocated time of 5 hours, and you wanted the code to stop at 4 hours 30 mins